Top 3 Solar feed-in Tariffs in NSW

 Fit prices are always changing

-The above FiT prices can be changed whenever the solar retailer wants, and it only seems to be going in one direction, down.
-Solar batteries are becoming a more and more attractive option for home owners.
+The above FiT prices can be changed as per the requirement of solar retailer.
+But in current scenarios, these prices will be decreased in future for sure.
+This is why, solar batteries are becoming a more and more attractive option for home owners.

 Why Is the Feed-In Tariff Lower Than the Cost of Electricity In NSW?